louking/contracts/docs/contract-admin-reference.rst

 ============================

-The Edit Contract Race view can be used to update the specifics about the race, and to generate a contract.
+The Edit Contract Race view can be used to update the specifics about the race, to generate a contract, and to initiate the invoice process.

-Click **Update** to update any changed fields in the :term:`contract race`.

-Click **Update and Send Contract** button to generate the contract and send the :ref:`contract-email`  to the race director (Contact email), treasurer, and raceservices.
-The contract race state  is automatically set to *contract-sent*.

 The **Resend Contract** button is only active if contact has been sent.
 If in *contract-sent* :term:`state`, :ref:`contract-email` will be resent.
 If in *committed* :term:`state`, :ref:`agreement-accepted-email` will be resent.

+Click **Mark Invoice Sent** to set the **Invoice Sent Date** field to today's date.

+Click **Update and Send Contract** button to generate the contract and send the :ref:`contract-email`  to the race director (Contact email) and raceservices.
+The contract race state is automatically set to *contract-sent*.

+Click **Update and Initiate Invoice** button is only active if the contract race state is *committed*.
+This is used to generate the invoice document and send the :ref:`invoice-email` to the treasurer and raceservices.

+Click **Update** to update any changed fields in the :term:`contract race`.

 If the :term:`contract race` needs to be deleted, click **Delete**.
 You will be asked for confirmation before the :term:`contract race` is deleted.
 Note another option is to